CarlosGomAya/Evidence-Implementation-of-Lexical-Analysis-For-Feedback-/README.md

 - del - horror
 - din - silent

+---

 ## Automaton

 In class we saw that a DFA (deterministic finite automaton) is a system of states connected by transitions.

-What the automaton reads the word one character at a time and moves between the states.
+The automaton reads the word one character at a time and moves between states.

 If it ends in the accepting state (qf), the word is valid.
 If not, the word is rejected.

 Paths for each word:

 dae → q0→q1→q2→qf
 dagor → q0→q1→q2→q4→q5→qf
 daro → q0→q1→q2→q6→qf
 del → q0→q1→q7→qf
 din → q0→q1→q9→qf

+---

 ## Regular Expression

 A regular expression is another way to represent the same language:

 ^(dae|dagor|daro|del|din)$

 This matches only those 5 words.